jeog/TDAmeritradeAPI/README_GET.md

 **utilities**

 **```OptionStrikes```** - Object used to represent one of three distinct strike types and related values.
-Create the desired type with its static method:
+Create with its static method:

 ***```N_ATM```*** - return 'n' surrounding, at-the-money strikes.
 ```